-Kim Cattrall's Response To Cynthia Nixon's Run For Governor Was As Cold As You'd Expect
+Kim Cattrall’s Tweet About Cynthia Nixon’s Run For Governor Is Low-Key Kinda Shady

 Kim Cattrall has spoken.
 After her former Sex and the City co-star formally announced a foray in politics, the woman most known for the role of Samantha Jones on the show shared a brief, but telling, thought on Twitter.
 All things considered, Kim Cattrall's response to Cynthia Nixon's run for governor of New York was as cold as a message of "support" could get.